 Nusinersen - Other Published Summaries of Treatment Outcomes

 Nusinersen is not a cure for SMA Type 1, it's a treatment.
-Clinical trials only began in 2011 which means that the longer-term outcomes are not yet known.
-In this section, we will bring you summaries of the latest published reviews of outcomes in 'the real world'.
+Clinical trials only began in 2011, which means that the long-term outcomes are not yet known.
+In this section, we will bring you summaries of the latest published studies and reviews of outcomes in 'the real world'.
 We also list other articles you may want to read.

 October 2019: Two New Studies Show Positive Effects of Nusinersen in Later-Onset SMA

 Two small, observational studies of the effects of nusinersen in patients with later-onset SMA have recently been published, both of which describe clinically meaningful improvements caused by the treatment.
 Read more in this article from our Scientific Research Correspondent, Dr James Sleigh:

 May 2019: Nusinersen in Later-Onset Spinal Muscular Atrophy Long-Term Results from the Phase 1/2 Studies

 Darras and colleagues who have recently released information on the longer-term results of the nusinersen trials.
 The results showed significant differences between treated and untreated groups in their ability to perform tasks over an almost three-year period.
 This article, from Dr Alex Murphy, our Clinical Care Research Correspondent, summarises their findings.